Comparison of wave-structure interaction dynamics of a submerged cylindrical point absorber with three degrees of freedom using potential flow and computational fluid dynamics models: Comparison between Cummins and CFD models

 \subsection{Three degrees of freedom}

 Lastly, we analyze the 3-DOF buoy that can undergo heave, surge, and pitching motions.
-For a fully-submerged axisymmetric body, the wave excitation forces due to the induced fluid pressure do not produce any rotational torque as the pressure forces pass through the center of mass of the buoy.
-Moreover, the hydrodynamic coupling between various degrees of freedom is also weak when linear potential flow equations are considered.
+Fig.~\ref{fig_3dof_comparison} shows the heave, surge, and pitch dynamics of the buoy.
+Compared to the 2-DOF buoy dynamics, the heave and surge dynamics (Fig.~\ref{fig_heave_3dof} and Fig.~\ref{fig_surge_3dof}, respectively) show a larger oscillatory behavior when pitch is included in the WSI model.
+This can be further confirmed from Fig.~\ref{fig_com_2_3dof} which shows the trajectory traced by the center of mass points of 2- and 3-DOF buoys.
+Fig.~\ref{fig_com_traj} shows the complete trajectory of the center of mass point, including the slow drift, traced during few steady-state periods of motion ($64 - 70$ s).
+After eliminating the slow drift from the complete trajectory using a high-pass filter, Fig.~\ref{fig_com_traj_high_freq} shows a larger trajectory for the 3-DOF buoy.
+The buoy undergoes an average rotation of $5^{\circ}$ at steady-state, which can be observed in Fig.~\ref{fig_pitch_3dof}.
+In contrast, the potential flow model results in an insignificant pitch.
+This can be explained as follows.
+For a fully-submerged axisymmetric body, the wave excitation forces due to the induced fluid pressure do not produce any rotational torque, as the pressure forces pass through the center of mass of the buoy.
+Moreover, the hydrodynamic coupling between various degrees of freedom is also weak when linear potential flow equations are considered~\cite{schubert2020linear}.
 Consequently, the resulting pitch velocity $\dot{\theta}$, and the viscous drag torque $\M_{\text{drag},\theta}$ are negligible.
-The simulated dynamics of a 3-DOF buoy using the potential flow model is therefore equivalent to the prior 2-DOF buoy case.
+The simulated dynamics of a 3-DOF buoy using the potential flow model is therefore quite similar to the prior 2-DOF buoy case.